maxkapur/maxkapur.github.io/_posts/2022-09-01-apply-fifty-colleges.markdown

 Similarly, $$\partial x^* / \partial t > 0$$, meaning that in the [(probable)](https://money.com/wage-gap-college-high-school-grads/) case that an elite college degree is worth more than \$650k, the central argument of this post is even truer.

 $$p$$ is where we get into trouble.
 I lowballed $$p$$ above on the assumption that the “value” of a college application correlates with how likely it is to yield an admission letter.
 However, the *marginal value* of a college application is actually greatest when colleges are hard to get into, and therefore so is your willingness to invest in an additional application.
-In other words, I should have highballed $$p$$ instead.
+In other words, I should have tried to overshoot $$p$$ instead.

-To see understand this counterintuitive result, let’s compute
+To understand this counterintuitive result, let’s compute

 $$\frac{\partial x^*}{\partial p} = \frac{ \ln{c} - \ln{t} - \ln{\bigl(- \ln{\left(1 - p \right)} \bigr)} + 1}{\left(1 - p\right) \ln^2{\left(1 - p \right)}},$$